 If you require further information concerning your benefits, please call the Sun Life Customer Care Centre at 1 800 361-6212.
-You will need to provide your contract number (20605) and certificate number (member ID) for personal identification.
-If you enrolled onto the plan prior to January 1, 2003 your member ID is your Social Insurance Number (SIN), if you enrolled onto the plan on or after January 1, 2003 your member ID is your UBC employee ID.
+You will need to provide your contract number (025205) and certificate number (member ID, member ID = UBC employee number) for personal identification.
 For dental claims, we will access the Standard Generic claim form from your dentist or you may choose to submit your dental claim online through the Sun Life Plan Member site.